 1. Provide Easily Access To Food And Water

 Let's start with the basics here - food and water!
 Before leaving for work, make sure your cat has access to her water and food bowls and cannot lock herself out of the room where those are located.
 For new pets and young kittens that are prone to mischief, you might want to leave water bowls in a few places around the house.
 That way, if a water bowl gets spilled in the course of play, your cat will still be able to find another water source.
+Try a set of these non-slip bowls that are a hit with our cats and have a silicone ring that prevents them from knocking them around and spilling the contents:

 2. Leave Toys Around The House

 Younger cats and kittens are very active, so make sure your cat has plenty of entertainment while you're away.
 New is always better in this case, so treat your cat like you would treat a toddler - provide them with a steady stream of inexpensive cat toys.
 You can buy one of the jumbo packs of cat toys and reward your feline with a new one every week or so.
 Toys don't have to be expensive - sometimes a hair tie, a box, or a sheet of paper is enough to entertain your cat for hours!
+On the picture below you can see a cat laptop scratch pad infused with catnip - a great choice for keeping your cat occupied and happy!
+Keep a variety of catnip and plush toys around, as they will keep your cat busy and are safe to play with unsupervised.
+Click here to see our latest collection of funny catnip plush toys for domestic cats.

 3. Provide A Fun Watch Spot